-Sperm freezing is also significantly less expensive—and invasive—than attempting vasectomy reversal.
-Freezing your sperm before a vasectomy provides you with a back-up plan, just in case you change your mind.
+Sperm freezing is significantly less expensive and invasive than attempting vasectomy reversal.
+Sperm freezing and sperm storage before a vasectomy provides you with a back-up plan, just in case you change your mind.
 With this option, you can choose to have another biological child without having to undergo vasectomy reversal surgery.

 Military service is a high-risk career.
 There is the possibility of combat-related injury and exposure to chemical warfare or toxins, both of which can negatively impact a male’s fertility or a couple’s pregnancy outcomes.

-Understanding these potential risks, military personnel may choose to preserve their fertility through sperm freezing before deployment.
+Understanding these potential risks, military personnel may choose to preserve their fertility through sperm freezing and sperm storage before deployment.

 Learn more about sperm freezing for members of the military.

 In addition to military service, there are a number of professions that pose an increased risk of male infertility.
-People in these occupations may consider sperm freezing to preserve their fertility early in their careers.
+People in these occupations may consider sperm freezing and sperm storage to preserve their fertility early in their careers.

 Exposure to radiation can also negatively impact male fertility.
 A study that analyzed 90 male radiographers against 90 men not exposed to x-ray radiation showed that there was significant association between exposure to radiation and miscarriage, congenital anomalies, still birth, and infertility.